mattray/mattray.github.io/arm.md

     /usr/lib/arm-linux-gnueabihf/libarmmem-${PLATFORM}.so

-in an attempt to support both the 6l and 7l ARMHF platforms.
-This breaks the Chef 32-bit ARM builds on Raspbian so I have replaced this line with
+in an attempt to support both the 6l and 7l armhf platforms.
+This breaks the Chef 32-bit Arm builds on Raspbian so I have replaced this line with

     echo /usr/lib/arm-linux-gnueabihf/libarmmem-v7l.so > /etc/ld.so.preload